xo68/notes/git.md

 List, create, or delete branches

+- `$ git branch`: List existing branches
 - `$ git branch <name>`: Create a new branch (i.e. creates a new pointer against current commit)
 - `$ git branch -d <name>`: Delete branch
+- `$ git branch -v`: List the last commit for each branch
+- `$ git branch -vv`: List the remote tracked branches (i.e. generally executed after `$ git fetch --all`)
+- `$ git branch --merged`: Find all branches which can be safely deleted, since those branches are fully contained by HEAD.
+- `$ git branch --no-merged`: Find branches which are candidates for merging into HEAD, since those branches are not fully contained by HEAD.
+- `$ git branch --move <old_name> <new_name>`: Rename the branch locally
+- `$ git push --set-upstream origin <new_name>`: Push the new branch name
+- `$ git push origin --delete <name>`: Push removal of branch name
+- `$ git branch -u <remote>/<name>`: Change the upstream branch being tracked against the current local branch

 ## git checkout